 Photoluminescent properties serve a number of important roles in nature, such as deterring predators (Andrews et al. 2007), enhancing signals (Arnold et al. 2002; Bennett et al. 1996; Hunt et al. 1997, 2001; Pearn et al. 2003), chick provisioning at dark subterranean nest sites (Hunt et al. 2003), and luring underwater prey (Haddock et al. 2005).
 The latter two explanations seem the most relevant for puffins that congregate in large breeding colonies (Cramp 1985) and who feed their young prey from the shallow waters 30-40km outside their breeding colonies (Spencer 2012).
 Either explanation would require experimentation.

 Fluorescence in the bill and head in the Alcidae is evidently more widespread than previously considered.
 We recommend further study to explore bill fluorescence in auk family.
-Given that the florescent regions are developed in the puffins during the breeding season and shed over the non-breeding season, we expect to find a link to sexual selection and signalling.
-Although may also function to aid additional foraging or chick provisioning pressures during the breeding season.
-Probable florescence has since been detected in museum specimens of several other Alcidae taxa, where it is absent in others (Dunning & Bond, unpublished); a comprehensive study of UV reflectance and fluorescence in the family is clearly warranted, alongside photoreceptor sensitivity and avian visual modelling.
+Given that the fluorescent regions are developed in the puffins during the breeding season and shed over the non-breeding season, we expect to find a link to sexual selection and signalling, although it may also function to aid additional foraging or chick provisioning pressures during the breeding season.
+Probable florescence has since been detected in museum specimens of several other Alcidae taxa, whereas it is absent in others (Dunning & Bond, unpublished); a comprehensive study of UV reflectance and fluorescence in the family is clearly warranted, alongside photoreceptor sensitivity and avian visual modelling.
 Future studies should also consider behaviour and ecology to understand the pattern of prevalence and functionality of this characteristic more widely within this notably diverse family (Bédard 1969, Gaston and Jones 1998).

 Acknowledgements

-We thank Alex Bond at the Natural History Museum (NHM), Tring as well as the University of Nottingham schools of Life Sciences and Physics & Astronomy, particularly Kate Durrant, Angus Davison, Tom Reader & Paul Munday.
-We also thank Matilda Elgood Field for her patience and initial comments on the draft manuscript and Catherine Jardine for photography & field assistance on Machias island.
+We thank Alex Bond at the Natural History Museum (NHM), Tring as well as the University of Nottingham Schools of Life Sciences and Physics & Astronomy, particularly Kate Durrant, Angus Davison, Tom Reader & Paul Munday.
+We also thank Matilda Elgood Field for her patience and initial comments on the draft manuscript and Catherine Jardine for photography & field assistance on Machias Island.
 Puffin sunglasses were developed at the Interaction Research Studio, University of Goldsmiths, London.
-No licence was required for handling of the Skomer island puffin.
+No licence was required for handling of the Skomer Island puffin.
 Machias Seal Island research is under permit from the Canadian Wildlife Service and Animal use protocols from the University of New Brunswick.

 REFERENCES